Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Verification-Preserving Inlining

-We denote our \soundness{} condition for an inlining bound $n$, a set of methods $M$, a set of states $T$, and a statement $s$ by $PC_M^n(T, s)$, which is defined as follows, where the set of states $T$ is the bound we use for mono and framing.
+\paragraph{Semantic condition} For an inlining bound $n$, a set of methods $M$, a set of states $T$, and a statement $s$, we denote our \soundness{} condition by $\SC{}_M^n(T, s)$, and define it as follows (where the set of states $T$ is the bound we use for mono and framing):